UPDATE (1st March): We're diverging from our usual update structure for guides by delivering the Max Monday changes up front.

-Max Monday is a weekly event where a specific Pokémon will appear across Power Spots at the same time in Pokémon Go.
+ORIGINAL ARTICLE: Max Monday is a weekly event where a specific Pokémon will appear across Power Spots at the same time in Pokémon Go.

 Running between 6pm and 7pm local time every Monday, they're a great opportunity to easily battle and catch Dynamax versions of the highlighted Pokémon.

-This page explains the Max Monday schedule for January 2026, how to best prepare for a Max Monday event, and everything we know about bonuses and shiny rate changes.
+This page explains the Max Monday schedule for February 2026, how to best prepare for a Max Monday event, and everything we know about bonuses and shiny rate changes.

-Max Monday schedule for January 2026
+Max Monday schedule for February 2026

-| Max Monday date | Pokémon | Can it be shiny? |
+| Max Monday | Pokémon | Bonus |

 |---|---|---|